Madhumitha1374/netflix-gpt/README.md

     - based on movieId calling movie video related list api
     - use custom hook for video trailer list api call
     - added trailer to videolist in movieSlice
-    - Displayed trailer, title, description of movie on main page when use login
+    - Displayed trailer, title, description of movie on main page when user login
+    - get different types od movies api from tmdb and display posters in second container

 - Borwse(After authentiction)
     - header